scionproto/scion/doc/dev/design/protobuf-API-version.rst

 be used.

-If the server does not support API versions, then the version request will fail and the client should assume version `1`.
+If the server does not support API versions, then the version request will fail and the client should assume version `0`.

 Implementation
 ==============

-- Add version information to control server implementations
+- Add version information to control server implementations.
-- Add version information to client libraries
+- Add version information to client libraries..

 - Document clearly (in each proto file?) that any change should result in incrmeneting the API version.